 My takeaway: Life has its own ways of humbling and grounding us.
 To save the embarrassment, I’d encourage you to focus on holding more compassion in your heart, so that you are able to accept people as they are.
 Work on keeping your heart open and reflecting on the way the ego-mind makes you think you know it all.
 And also on holding space for repeated advice – usually its the things we are so confident about are the ones that require most attention and sorting through.

 #4 – You may feel overdosed.

-When I had first started reading spiritual books and trying all sorts of Spiritual practices, I would swing like a pendulum.
+When I had first started reading spiritual books and trying all sorts of spiritual practices, I would swing like a pendulum.

 My takeaway : Though you will gradually establish a natural and less awkward rhythm in life, if you’re feeling this way, and want to do something about it, here are some suggestions.
-Try to balance yourself a little in both aspects of your life, by practising grounding and balancing your chakras.
+Try to balance yourself a little in both aspects of your life, by practicing grounding and balancing your chakras.
 It also helps to meditate on crystals that balance our energy.